gameshowstudio/gameshowstudio.github.io/updates/index.md

 ---
 layout: page
-title: Version 2.0
+title: Game Show Studio Updates
 permalink: /updates/
-nav_menu_title: Preview Version 2.0
 ---

+## Version 2.1

+Coming soon.

+## Version 2.0

-The next release of Game Show Studio is coming soon, and it is packed with new features that will help you create a more exciting game show experience.
+Version 2.0 was a huge release for Game Show Studio.
+The upgrade is packed with new features that will help you create a more exciting game show experience.
+Game Show Studio 2.0 was launched on June 5, 2016.

 **Free Upgrade:** Customers who purchased Hosting Mode in version 1 will get a free upgrade to Hosting Mode in version 2.

-## Question Sets
+### Question Sets

 Game Show Studio now comes with questions to use in your trivia game.
 Choose from built-in question sets or create your own.